ljoseppi/paypal/README.md

         require "paypal"

   2.1.
 If you're using Rails add :

         require "paypal/rails"

-   2.2.
-If you're using Sinatra add :

-        require "paypal/sinatra"

 3. Create a paypal_ipn ( or similar ) action like the one in the "Example action" appendix.

 ## -- - TODO : REWRITE BELOW THIS POINT - --

 Within the new payment controller you can now create pages from which users can be sent to paypal.
 You always have to sent users to paypal using a HTTP Post so a standard link won't work (well OK but you need some javascript for that).
 The +Paypal::Helper+ namespace has some examples of how such a forward page may look.

 # Testing the integration

 Under https://developer.paypal.com/ you can signup for a paypal developer account.
 This allows you to set up "sandboxed" accounts which work and act like real accounts with the difference that no money is exchanged.
 Its a good idea to sign up for a sandbox account to use while the application is running in development mode.

 # Example rails controller